Welcome to the Mathematics Department

 In Years 10 and 11 pupils work towards the Edexcel GCSE at either Foundation or Higher Tier.
 Assessment takes place regularly to provide meaningful feedback and promote effective retention of concepts and skills.

-In addition to the Mathematics GCSE, some students may also have the opportunity to study the OCR (MEI) Additional Mathematics qualification, which prepares students well for advanced mathematics and sciences, including Further Maths at A-Level.
+In addition to the Mathematics GCSE, some students may also have the opportunity to study the AQA Level 2 Certificate in Further Maths, which prepares students well for advanced mathematics and sciences, including Further Maths at A-Level.

 In addition to the understanding of mathematical concepts, a lot of teaching time is dedicated to applying this understanding through problem-solving, reasoning and real-life applications.
 Assessment of these more difficult skills forms 50% of the marks awarded at GCSE.